CAFFÈ CHIAVE: BERKELEY

 2500 San Pablo Ave, Berkeley, CA 94702

-We are excited to announce our first public Opus Oakland event since January of 2020 at Caffè Chiave in Berkeley on December 11, 2022 from 1 to 3 PM.
+We are excited to announce our next Opus Oakland event at Caffè Chiave in Berkeley on February 26, 2023 from 12:30 to 2:30 PM.

-Join us for an afternoon of chamber music featuring three groups playing favorites including Brahms' Clarinet Quintet and Dvorak's beloved 'American' string quartet, while enjoying food and beverages at the cafe!
+Please join us for an afternoon of chamber music featuring two groups playing pieces by Mozart, Beethoven, Shostakovich, and Schubert's monumental (and wonderful) Cello Quintet, all while enjoying food and beverages at the cafe!

-Join us for an afternoon of chamber music featuring three groups playing favorites including Brahms' Clarinet Quintet and Dvorak's beloved 'American' string quartet, while enjoying food and beverages at the cafe!
+Please join us for an afternoon of chamber music featuring two groups playing pieces by Mozart, Beethoven, Shostakovich, and Schubert's monumental (and wonderful) Cello Quintet, all while enjoying food and beverages at the cafe!

 OPUS OAKLAND was created in October of 2016 by members of Oakland Civic Orchestra, a community orchestra affliated with Oakland Parks and Recreation.